Did you Know? List of Interesting Facts about Homes and Houses of Indians

 - Fact 15 - Brush shelters, or wickiups, were most often used as a temporary house.
 The Apache tribe built brush shelters to enable them move very quickly and without having to take hides and wooden poles with them

-- Fact 16 - Earthen houses also called hogans, earth lodges and pit houses: Earthen houses were often permanent homes for Native Americans who lived in harsh climates without large forests.
+- Fact 16 - Earthen houses also called hogans, earth lodges and pit houses: Earthen houses were often permanent homes for Indians who lived in harsh climates without large forests.
 A Pawnee Earth lodge is pictured below

 - Fact 18 - Longhouses were permanent houses and homes used by hunter farmers.
 These houses were built up to 200 feet long, 20 feet wide and 20 feet high.
 They often had 2 storeys - a raised platform created the top storey which was ideal for sleeping.